Great tropical aftertaste.

 The fruit of this selection tends to have unblemished skin, suggesting that this selection may have some resistance to the fungus Phyllosticta, which causes lesions on the epidermis of the fruit of many cultivars.

-We are very excited to be one of the very few nurseries propagating and selling this new and exciting, premium-quality variety!
+We are very excited to be one of the very few farms growing this new and exciting, premium-quality variety!

 Benson pawpaws can bloom for up to 4 weeks, but without hand pollination, fruit set can be low because bees do not pollinate the flowers, flies and beetles do.
 In the UK, chances of fruit set are greatly improved by hand pollination of two seperate varieties.